V-Sekai/manuals/decisions/20220605-gocd-pipeline-reset.md

-# To avoid git submodule but recreate the gocd pipelines
+# Accepted: To avoid git submodule but recreate the gocd pipelines

 ### Describe the status of the issue.